jmcuneo/a3-persistence/README.md

 This personal library application allows users to log their books and their reading progress within an account.
 Users are able to add, delete, and modify responses.

 ## Challenges
 When creating this application, I found it very challenging to connect my database to MongoDB, especially adding the capability to modify and delete data.

-## Authentication Strategy
-I chose to use passport-local and lowdb, since they were the easiest to implement.
+I also had a very hard time implementing an authentication strategy.

 ## CSS Framework
 I chose to use the Bootstrap CSS framework, as I have heard that it is a very popular and widely-used CSS framework.